fbenard/docker-lamp/README.md

 By default all services are bound to the Docker container on default ports:

-- Apache on port 80
+- HTTP on port 80
 - MySQL on port 3306
 - Redis on port 6379

 However if you need to either remove binding of a service or to map it to a different port, you can do so with the `-b` option.
 For instance,

-- To bind only Apache on port 8080:
+- To bind only HTTP on port 8080:

 ```
-docker-web -b "apache:8080"
+docker-web -b "http:8080"
 ```

 - To bind Apache and MySQL on default ports:

 ```
-docker-web -b "apache|mysql"
+docker-web -b "http|mysql"
 ```

 - To bind Apache on default port and MySQL on port 3000:

 ```
-docker-web -b "apache|mysql:3000"
+docker-web -b "http|mysql:3000"
 ```